sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 AI
 Why AI?
 What exactly does the model predict?
-What dataset did you use?
+What dataset was used?
-What accuracy did you achieve?
+What accuracy was achieved?
 What happens if the AI is wrong?

 Safety
-What happens if your system fails?
+What happens if the system fails?
 What happens if the network fails?
 What happens if GPS fails?
 What happens if a sensor fails?